ineffectivecoder/LDAPtickler/README.md

 - [x] Prompt for user creds
 - [x] Changing a user's password
 - [x] Creation of user accounts
+- [ ] Modification of Service Principal Names
 - [x] Creation of machine accounts
     - Research why only my DA can do this
 - [x] Deletion of User and Machine accounts